lamastex/spark-trend-calculus/README.md

 ![EVENT](/images/FR_UK_OIL-events.png)

 That way, I can quickly eye ball any potential outbreak related to the oil and gas markets.
-Programmatically, I normalize timeseries of number of articles and extract top 1000 dates with most important events .
+Programmatically, I define my coverage as a zscore of number of articles per country and extract top 1000 tuple country / dates with in term of mass coverage.

 The idea is then to enrich the full dataset with the events that took place on those dates, at these places.
 Some interesting results below.